hikaya-io/activity/README.md

 # Hosting

 You can use any cloud hosting provider of your choice.
 We have used Digital Ocean and used App services to easily deploy the app.
 Here is the setup documentmention on Digital Ocean for [Django app](https://docs.digitalocean.com/products/app-platform/getting-started/sample-apps/django/).
-The Basic plan of 512 MB RAM | 1 vCPU will suffice.
+The Digital Ocean Basic plan of 512 MB RAM | 1 vCPU will suffice.
+Possible option for database config for the app: 1 GB RAM / 1vCPU / 10 GB Disk / Primary only / PostgreSQL 15.

 If you want setup from a droplet here are the steps you can follow to set up deployment and hosting: